unparalleled-js/docs-1/connectors/plangrid.md

   Give the PlanGrid connection a unique name that identifies which PlanGrid instance it is connected to.

-* **Client ID**

-  Create a client ID by registering an application [here](https://enterprise.plangrid.com).
-Navigate to your organisation and the OAuth section before creating a new OAuth App in the top right corner.

-* **Client secret**

-  When registering a new OAuth app, you should receive both a client ID and client secret for a single application.

-Click on Connect and a PlanGrid dialog box will pop-up, requesting PlanGrid account email and password, granting access to Workato.

 ![PlanGrid connection page on Workato](/assets/images/plangrid/popup-dialog-page.png)

 * **Email**